EnesEY/nuscenes/README.md

-# Project to the Bachelor Thesis of Enes Yalldiz
+### Project to extract data out of the nuscenes database.

-## usable to create a neural network that classifies motionless vehicles as either parked or stopped
+### This data is used to create a classifier that distinguishes between parked and stopped vehicles.